Aliases for ODC1 Gene

 ODC1 (Ornithine Decarboxylase 1) is a Protein Coding gene.
-Diseases associated with ODC1 include Colorectal Cancer and Transient Cerebral Ischemia.
-Among its related pathways are Validated targets of C-MYC transcriptional activation and Viral mRNA Translation.
-GO annotations related to this gene include protein homodimerization activity and ornithine decarboxylase activity.
+Diseases associated with ODC1 include Bachmann-Bupp Syndrome and Global Developmental Delay-Alopecia-Macrocephaly-Facial Dysmorphism-Structural Brain Anomalies Syndrome.
+Among its related pathways are Validated targets of C-MYC transcriptional activation and CDK-mediated phosphorylation and removal of Cdc6.
+Gene Ontology (GO) annotations related to this gene include protein homodimerization activity and ornithine decarboxylase activity.
 An important paralog of this gene is AZIN2.

 Catalyzes the first and rate-limiting step of polyamine biosynthesis that converts ornithine into putrescine, which is the precursor for the polyamines, spermidine and spermine.
 Polyamines are essential for cell proliferation and are implicated in cellular processes, ranging from DNA replication to apoptosis.